 35. What Freelancers Want More of in the FutureFreelancers were asked what they thought was missing from the world of freelancing that they’d like to see more of in the future.
 The majority, with 61%, feel that freelancing lacks a strong community, and could benefit from improved collaboration.
 Respondents would also like more streamlined business operations, more remote work opportunities, and better protection of their rights.
 It’s only a matter of time before these needs are answered by opportunistic companies, and a number of apps are already available to help freelancers and remote teams stay productive.

 - A threat due to increased competition: 8%

 37. No Amount of Money Could Take Me Away From Freelancing51% of freelancers say there’s no amount of money that could convince them to take a traditional job.
-However, 29% of freelancers say that earning up to $5,000 USD extra annually would convince them to move to a permanent position.
-The sweet spot for 4% of freelancers would require a $100,000+ raise in annual pay to consider the move.
+Nonetheless, 29% of freelancers affirm that they would be persuaded to transition into a permanent position if they could earn up to an additional $5,000 USD each year.
+For 4% of freelancers, the ideal scenario would involve a raise of over $100,000 in annual pay to contemplate the switch.

 30 More Stats